Why You Need Antioxidants

-It’s true that antioxidants are good for us; they combat oxidative stress by mopping up toxic chemical species called free radicals that are the products of the many chemical reactions that take place in each of our bodies’ cells every moment of every day.
+As the name implies, antioxidants are compounds that combat the harmful effects of oxidation, also known as "oxidative stress."
+They do this by mopping up toxic chemical species called free radicals, which are the products of the many chemical reactions that take place within our bodies’ cells, every moment of every day.

 What is oxidation?